 Online workshops take place online and include offline study during the student's own time.
 DigiPen's main campus is in Redmond, WA, but students can attend online workshops from anywhere in the world.

-In addition to meeting the grade requirement listed for the course, a student must be able to do the following in order to participate in a ProjectFUN online program:
+In addition to meeting the grade requirement listed for the course, a student must be able to do the following in order to participate in a ProjectFUN online program.

 Students must have access to a computer with the following technical specifications in order to participate in a ProjectFUN online program.
 Some programs or courses may indicate additional technology requirements (see individual course descriptions for more info).

-ProjectFUN's 30-hour Online Workshops cover many of the same subjects as the onsite Summer Workshops and allow students unable to participate in the Summer Workshops the chance to pursue remote courses in video game development, programming, or art and animation.
+ProjectFUN's 30-hour Online Workshops cover several of the same subjects as the onsite Summer Workshops and allow students unable to participate in the Summer Workshops the chance to pursue remote courses in video game development, programming, or art and animation.

 Game Development, Programming, Art and Animation

-DigiPen's 90-hour Online Academies for students from grades 8 through 12 are great opportunities for high school students to earn credits as well as learn valuable skills related to computer science or art and animation.
+DigiPen's 90-hour Online Academies for students from grades 8 through 12 are great opportunities for high school students to earn credit as well as learn valuable skills related to computer science or art and animation.

 9 or 18 weeks